-Fur trader and diplomat, Alexander Culbertson was born at Chambersburg, Pennsylvania on May 20, 1809.
+Fur trader and diplomat Alexander Culbertson was born in Chambersburg, Pennsylvania, on May 20, 1809.
 He lived with his parents on their farm until 1826.
 At that time, he went with an uncle to the Florida Indian campaigns.
 From there, he traveled to New Orleans, Louisiana, and then to St. Louis, Missouri, where he joined the American Fur Company in 1829.
-He worked with Kenneth McKenzie and William Laidlaw, but was popular among his peers, lacking the arbitrary manner that was characteristic of McKenzie and Laidlaw.
+He worked with Kenneth McKenzie and William Laidlaw but was popular among his peers, lacking the arbitrary manner characteristic of McKenzie and Laidlaw.

-He rose steadily and became the company’s most important man when McKenzie and Laidlaw retired.
+When McKenzie and Laidlaw retired, he rose steadily and became the company’s most influential man.
 He was in charge of Fort McKenzie, Montana, until 1840.
-At about that time, he married a Blackfoot Indian woman named Na-Ta-Wis-Cha, or Medicine Snake Woman, when she just about 15 years old.
-The pair would have several children who were well educated.
+At about that time, he married a Blackfoot Indian woman named Na-Ta-Wis-Cha, or Medicine Snake Woman, when she was about 15 years old.
+The pair would have several children who were well-educated.

 He served as superintendent of the Upper Missouri Outlet, which included all forts on the Yellowstone and upper Missouri Rivers till 1847.
 In 1851 he was appointed as an interpreter and special agent of the U.S. Government in making treaties with the Indians and was referred to as Major from then on.
 In 1855 he contributed to the successful negotiations with the Blackfoot and Gros Ventre Indians, permitting the survey through their territory for the Union Pacific Railroad.
 He blazed trails from fort to fort and to Indian camps, which were later followed by settlers and today are routes of highways.

 By 1870, he was living at Fort Benton, Montana, serving as an interpreter for various agencies.
 He died in Orleans, Nebraska, on August 27, 1879.